 Get Inspired.
 Attend sandcastle/sand sculpting festivals and competitions as a spectator or participant.
-[See short list of US events at the bottom of this page for information.]
+[See short list of events we’ve discovered at the bottom of this page for information.]

 A ‘drip castle’ is a variation of the traditional sandcastle, created by dripping a slurry mix of sand and water from a fist (the technique is sometimes referred to as “dribbling”).
 In the short video, King of the Castle, Matt Kaliner, university sociology lecturer & sand sculpting hobbyist, demonstrates the dribbling technique while building his weird and wonderful sculptural sandcastles.

 Basics for the Beginner Jenny Rossen, a professional sand sculptor and artist, explains the basics of sandcastle construction in a short video.